-- Mandatory training below acceptable levels of completion Quality Impact Assessment process is not yet established within the trust Preventing future deaths notice for VTE Sepsis audit frequency and performance New Electronic Patient Record not yet functioning at full capacity Quality Governance process are in place with oversight and escalation process in place throughout the organisation.
+Mandatory training below acceptable levels of completion Quality Impact Assessment process is not yet established within the trust Preventing future deaths notice for VTE Sepsis audit frequency and performance New Electronic Patient Record not yet functioning at full capacity Assurance: Quality Governance process are in place with oversight and escalation process in place throughout the organisation.
 Escalations are reported to QPES each month.
-Ward Review process in place which provides assurance on the quality of care Improvement programme in place to oversee and monitor improvements associated with Assurance: the Trust delivery of Safe, and High Quality Care Signed SLA with Mental Health Trust to support the organisation to meet the requirements of our CQC registration for the - Quality, Patient Experience and Safety Committee meets monthly and provides assurance to the Board on quality outcomes - Duty of Candour is reported quarterly, and patient experience is reported monthly to QPES - Patient priorities for 2021 identified, which will form part of Quality Account objectives - External Performance review meetings in place with NHSEI/CQC/CCG - Monthly Quality meetings with NHSEI and CQC - External review undertaken on the SI processes - CQC report (2019) showed improvement and the Trust was rated as 'outstanding' for caring - NHSI and CCG reviews of IPC practice in ED and Maternity have not highlighted any immediate concerns.
+Ward Review process in place which provides assurance on the quality of care Improvement programme in place to oversea and monitor improvements associated with the Trust delivery of Safe, and High Quality Care Signed SLA with Mental Health Trust to support the organisation to meet the requirements of our CQC registration for the regulated activity of assessment or medical treatment for persons detained under the Mental Health Act 1983 at Manor Hospital.
+Quality, Patient Experience and Safety Committee meets monthly and provides assurance to the Board on quality outcomes Duty of Candour is reported quarterly, and patient experience is reported monthly to QPES Patient priorities for 2021 identified, which will form part of Quality Account objectives Signed SLA with Mental Health Trust to support the organisation to meet the requirements of our CQC registration for the regulated activity of assessment or medical treatment for persons detained under the Mental Health Act 1983 at Manor Hospital.
+Gaps in Assurance Outstanding CQC 'MUST' and 'SHOULD' do actions remain outstanding Trust CQC rating requires improvement Quality Concerns raised to CQC A number of national audits outcomes remain below national average NHSEI review insufficient assurance on infection control standards resulting in RED rating External audit Assurance relating to the annual quality account has been deferred owing to COVID-19 Inconsistent evidence both through quality governance structures and performance reviews, of practice having changed as a result of learning from RCAs Gaps in assurance noted from the recent CQC inspection including management of sepsis and robust audit data; gaps in ability to have two paediatric nurses rostered each shift in paediatric ED Complaints highlighting failure to deliver consistently high standards of care, poor patient experience CQC inpatient survey 2019 results Lack of assurance regarding equality, diversity and inclusion and actions to reduced inequalities Lack of evidence of risk assessments and quality impact assessments relating to staffing contingency planning and/or activity changes Future Opp Improvement programme offers consistency in methodologies and documentation used across transformation programmes • Care Excellence Programme offer a structured programme to achieve excellence in care outcomes, patient/public experience and staff experience Availability and implementation of new technologies as a clinical or diagnostic aid (such as: electronic patient records, e-prescribing and patient tracking; artificial intelligence; , · telemedicine).
+Development of Prevention Strategy - Development of a Quality Assurance Framework